chef-partners/marketplace_image/README.md

 1. Make sure you update the submittal history document during each stage.

 ### Azure Staging
 After you've built Azure images you'll need to create a shared access signature, share the image blobs with Azure and update the products with a new revision.
+In Azure we have seperate marketplace offers.
+One is the VM image itself, and the other is the ARM Solution Template which is used to configure the instance.

 1. Create the shared access signature with the [Azure command line](#azure-command-line).